 FastSpring’s subscription import service provides sellers the ability to move their active credit card subscriptions from their existing vendor to FastSpring.
 Currently, our service supports all currencies that FastSpring accepts at checkout.

 Importing subscriptions is a multi-step process that requires the participation and coordination of multiple parties.
-Import timelines vary from seller to seller; however, it usually requires a typical lead time of six to 10 weeks from the kickoff call.
+Import timelines vary from seller to seller; generally, it takes weeks, not months.

 Who Is Involved?

 A hard migration including subscriber payment information needs the involvement of four parties:

 - The seller (if you’re thinking about moving to FastSpring, that’s you) needs to provide FastSpring with subscriber information (that doesn’t include payment information).

 - The seller’s current payment service provider (PSP) needs to share the subscribers’ payment information to FastSpring’s PSP.